JesperChristensen89/object_detection_benchmarking/README.md

 Furthermore the original video processed by SSD MobileNet and Faster R-CNN Inception ResNet is available as a performance comparison on youtube: https://www.youtube.com/watch?v=EY5XbRQylIg

 # Disclaimer
 None of the models are further optimized towards runtime inference.
-With a lot of work, the models for e.g. Jetson TX2 could be configured to run with TensorRT which would be able to boost performance with at least a number of times.
+With a lot of work, the models for e.g. Jetson TX2 could be configured to run with TensorRT.
+This would effectively boost performance with at least a number of times - if not 10x.